-The CP's purpose is to ensure that jurisdictions receiving federal assistance plan for the housing and related needs of low- and moderate-income families in a way that improves the availability and affordability of decent, safe, and sanitary housing in suitable living environments.
-To receive funding under certain U.S. Department of Housing and Urban Development (HUD) programs, the State must have a housing strategy that has been approved by HUD.
+The CP's purpose is to ensure that jurisdictions receiving federal assistance plan for the housing and related needs of low- and moderate-income families phali for the housing and traded needs of fow- and moderate-income rainings in a way that improves the availability and affordability of decent, safe, and sanitary housing in suitable living environments.
+To receive funding under certain U.S. Department, of Housing and Urban Development (HUD) programs, the State must have a housing strategy that has been approved by HUD.